juergengeck/one.filer/linux/README.md

 ## Relationship to Other Projects

-### one.filer (Parent Project)
+### one.filer.windows (Parent Project)
-The main project provides:
+The Windows implementation provides:
-- Windows support via ProjFS
+- Windows support via ProjectedFS (ProjFS)
-- Core implementation (Filer, FuseFrontend, etc.)
+- Core implementation shared with Linux
 - Electron app for Windows

-These Linux packages adapt the core implementation to work with FUSE3.
+### one.filer.linux
+The Linux implementation:
+- Uses the same core codebase
+- Replaces ProjFS with FUSE3
+- Platform-specific adaptations

 ### one.leute.replicant
 The standard orchestrator package that: